tkakar/linked-resume-generator/README.md

-## Codon Optimization Application
+## LinkedIn Resume Generator Application
 This app generates a resume from a provided LinkedIn profile URL.
+The frontend is a React app, while backend is Flask (Python).
 The api is a Flask application that by default starts at port `5555` and uses code from  [linked_scrapper](https://github.com/joeyism/linkedin_scraper) to scrape a given linkedIn URL.